rudderlabs/rudderstack-docs/destinations/SplitIO.md

 # Split.io

-[Split.io](https://www.split.io/), enables you to maximize the impact of any development by combining feature flags and data.
-It ensures data privacy, resilience and performance, turning ideas to successful features by measuring the impact through rigorous A/B testing.
+[Split.io](https://www.split.io/) is a feature experimentation and continuous delivery tool that enables you to maximize the impact of your product features by combining feature flags and data.
+With Split, you can test new features through rigorous A/B testing and deploy them seamlessly while ensuring data privacy and maximum performance.

-RudderStack allows you to configure Split.io as a destination to which you can send your event data seamlessly, for building better software with data.
+RudderStack allows you to configure Split.io as a destination to which you can send your event data for building better software.

 {% hint style="success" %}
 **Find the open-source transformer code for this destination in our** [**GitHub repo**](https://github.com/rudderlabs/rudder-transformer/tree/master/v0/destinations/splitio)**.**